jc400/cloudfs/README.md

 ## Setup

-You can run `docker compose build` to get CloudFS running locally.
+You can run `docker compose build` to get CloudFS running inside Docker.

+Alternatively, you can run the frontend and backend development servers manually.
+Add the line `"proxy":"http://localhost:5000/"` to package.json to proxy requests from the client to the API server, then use `npm start` to run the frontend and `flask run` to run the backend.